Princeton Township, New Jersey: Local government

 Princeton Township was governed under the Township form of government with a five-member Township Committee.
 The Township Committee was elected directly by the voters in partisan elections to serve three-year terms of office on a staggered basis, with one seat coming up for election each year.
 A Mayor and Deputy Member were elected by the Committee from among its members and serve a one-year term.
 The Mayor served as the Chairperson of the Committee and exercised executive powers vested in the Mayor's Office by law.
 All legislative powers were assigned to the Committee.
 104 of the 565 municipalities in New Jersey operate with a five-member Committee form of local government.

 An Administrator was also empowered by ordinance to serve in an executive capacity and direct the Township's day-to-day operations.

-Members of the final Princeton Township Committee were Mayor Chad Goerner (D, term ends December 31, 2012), Deputy Mayor Liz Lempert (D, 2013), Lance Liverman (D, 2013), Bernard P. Miller (D, 2014) and Sue Nemeth (D, 2014).
+Members of the final Princeton Township Committee were Mayor Chad Goerner (D, term ended December 31, 2012), Deputy Mayor Liz Lempert (D, 2013), Lance Liverman (D, 2013), Bernard P. Miller (D, 2014) and Sue Nemeth (D, 2014).